top of page

 Louis Guanella was born in the little town of Fraciscio in Northern Italy.
 In 1881, Fr.
 Louis founded the Daughters of St. Mary of Providence, with the collaboration of mind and heart of Mother Marcellina Bosatta, co-foundress, and her sister, Sister Clare Bosatta.

 The mission that began in the heart of Fr.
-Louis as a child slowly began to increase as he founded numerous houses for the poor, the abandoned and unwanted in Italy and Switzerland.
+Louis as a child slowly began to increase as he founded numerous houses for the poor, the abandoned and unwanted in Italy and Switzerland and throughout the World.

 111.jpg